GBADsInformatics/Docs/website/docs/Data-Governance-Handbook-for-GBADs/04-dataGovOperatingModel.md

 **In this section:**

 * We outline the data goals for GBADs
-* We outline the key data processes for GBADs based on the data flows
 * We outline the data governance operating model for GBADs using the GBADs' governance structure (Working Groups) to understand the roles and responsibilities for each of the tasks involved to fulfill the data goals

 ---